ucsd-cse29/ss1-25/src/index.md

 You're welcome to discuss the problem set problems with other students.
 You will probably learn the most if you complete most or all of the solution before talking to other students about their approach.
+Again, we recommend that you do the problems on your own before discussing.

 We offer the following metaphor as guidance for your learning: